-- Property tax revenues for the 2021 tax year, with collections in 2022, include the full 2.65 mill levy and a 7.15% residential assessment rate for the 2022 budget.
+- Property tax revenues for the 2022 tax year, with collections in 2023, include the full 2.65 mill levy and a reduction in the residential assessment rate from 7.15% to 6.95% for the 2023 budget.
+The multifamily residential assessment decreased from 7.15% to 6.85% for the 2023 budget.
 Staff obtained assessed valuations from the Pitkin, Eagle, and Garfield Counties Assessors.
-In addition, the 2021 tax year, with collections in 2022, was a reassessment year with a net assessed valuation increase of approximately 8.5%.
-As a result, the property tax revenue estimate includes an 8.5% increase compared to the 2021 forecast.
 The next reassessment year is for the 2023 tax year, with collections in 2024. - Transit fuel prices are known to be volatile.
-For 2022, management will continue to utilize fixed price transit diesel fuel contracts for a majority of its fuel needs to manage this price volatility.
-The estimated fuel price reflects a 6.6% increase in the weighted average price per diesel gallon.
-The Taxpayer Certainty and Disaster Tax Relief Act of 2020 (Act), extended the alternative fuels credit through December 31, 2021, and the credit is calculated at \$0.50 per gas gallon equivalent of compressed natural gas (CNG) used in the Authority's operations.
-At this time, there is no indication of legislation extending this tax benefit to 2022.
-Our current CNG pricing, without any alternative fuels credit, is assumed in the 2022 budget.
+For 2023, management will continue to utilize fixed price transit diesel fuel contracts for a majority of its fuel needs to manage this price volatility.
+The estimated fuel price reflects a 39.4% increase in the weighted average price per diesel gallon.
+The Inflation Reduction Act of 2022 extended the alternative fuels credit through December 31, 2024, and the credit is calculated at \$0.50 per gas gallon equivalent of compressed natural gas (CNG) used in the Authority's operations.
+A \$210,000 CNG excise tax credit is included in the 2023 budget.

-2022 Continuing Budget Issues (continued)
+2023 Continuing Budget Issues (continued)

-- Health care costs continue to increase, the Authority's County Health Pool renewal rates reflect a 5% increase in health insurance premiums with no change to dental and vision premiums.
+- Health care costs continue to increase, the Authority's County Health Pool renewal rates reflect a 7% increase in health insurance premiums, a 5% increase in dental insurance premiums, and no change to vision premiums.
 During 2020, as part of its COVID-19 emergency response plan, the Authority offered its seasonal workforce high-deductible health insurance, employee-only coverage.
-The Authority continued this benefit in 2021 and will continue to offer this benefit in 2022.
+The Authority has continued this benefit since 2021 and will continue to offer this benefit in 2023.
 After further review and analysis, the Authority will not make any changes to the employee contributions amounts to the various types of coverages of its offered plans. - Historically, the high cost of living in the Roaring Fork Valley has challenged the Authority's ability to hire and retain qualified personnel.
 Management continues to review and refine the Authority's compensation package with respect to wages, incentive programs, and benefit enhancements, including employee housing, in order to remain competitive in the local job market.
-As part of the biennial compensation review, a market survey was conducted in July 2021 for all positions, with the exception of bus operators.
-The Collective Bargaining Unit (CBU) comprises of full-time bus operators are subject to scheduled pay increases in accordance with the CBU contract, which was renegotiated and approved by the Board, effective July 1, 2021.
-In general, results of the market survey indicated that the market average increased for almost all pay grades; however, not all grades increased at the same rate.
-Additional considerations were given to positions identified as mission critical or hard-to-recruit.
-Management reviewed and discussed the market survey results and recommended compensation adjustments accordingly to remain competitive within the market.
-At the October 2021 Board of Directors meeting, the Board approved to implement the recommended wage adjustments retroactively to July 2021 for competitive reasons.
-Included in the 2022 budget are the CBU's scheduled pay increases in accordance with the CBU contract and merit increases for non-CBU positions occurring on employees' anniversary date. - With the capital-intensive nature of the transit industry, management continues to develop funding strategies for short and long-term capital replacement and improvement needs.
+At the August 2022 Board of Directors meeting, the Board approved a 5% cost of living adjustment (COLA) for the entire workforce in line with the current labor and market indicators retroactively to July 3, 2022.
+The 5% COLA included amending the Collective Bargaining Agreement with ATU Local 1774 (The Collective Bargaining Unit (CBU) comprised of full-time bus operators) Hourly Pay Schedule.
+Included in the 2023 budget are the CBU's scheduled pay increases in accordance with the CBU contract, and merit increases for non-CBU positions occurring on employees' anniversary date. - With the capital-intensive nature of the transit industry, management continues to develop funding strategies for short and long-term capital replacement and improvement needs.
 Funding strategies include a combination of financing options, pursuing grant opportunities, pay-go using fund balance, seeking additional revenue, and reducing operating costs.
 The Authority's Destination 2040 Plan has secured additional funding through property tax revenues and increased bonding authority.
 Management has implemented service enhancements, design/planning efforts, and construction for multiple capital projects.
 The Authority issued bonds in 2021 to fund the Glenwood Maintenance Facility (GMF) Expansion Project (Phases 2, 3, 4, 5, & 7), Grade Separated Pedestrian Crossings of Highway 82 and 27th Street, and 27th Street Parking Expansion Property Acquisition.

-2022 New Budget Issues
+2023 New Budget Issues